gdaolewe/gea/android/README.md

 Or simply find the application in your device or emulator's launcher.

+##Notes

-Note: Maps will not display and no map functionality will be present on an Android emulator.
+Maps will not display and no map functionality will be present on an Android emulator.
 This is a limitation of Google Play Services and the Android Google Maps API v2.

 Additionally, when run on an emulator in debug mode the application will attempt to connect to a server running on the host machine rather than the Gea server at http://gea.kenpowers.net.
 When run on a physical Android device in debug mode, the application must be given the IP address of a server to connect to.
 This can be set by editing the value of the `localhost_base_url` element in `gea/android/Gea/res/values/strings.xml` and re-building.